 I want you to know how we’ve been prioritizing anti-racism, equity, and inclusion for the past four years (since going online) and how we aim to do better in the future.
 The updated Student Forum Guidelines take a clearer stance on what is considered racist or discriminatory language.
-We now have a ZERO TOLERANCE policy for those who refute the presence of systemic racism or dismiss the relevance of discussions on eradicating racism in healing spaces and the world at large.
+We now have a ZERO-TOLERANCE policy for those who refute the presence of systemic racism or dismiss the relevance of discussions on eradicating racism in healing spaces and the world at large.
 We have always had a zero-tolerance policy for discriminatory language in our forums.
 Our evolving definition of discrimination is based on our growth as individuals and as a business in understanding our role as it relates to systemic racism.

 For starters, we realize that we have a long way to go within our organization and that this work is ongoing.
 We’ve made more than our share of BIG mistakes and have attempted to learn, listen, and recalibrate.
 Our number one goal is to bring more diversity to the school’s staff, contractors, instructors, student body, and bloggers.
-Our staff is required to attend annual (soon to be quarterly) trainings on social justice issues, and our Diversity, Equity, and Inclusion Initiatives have been several years in progress with paid audits from Indigenous and Black herbalists.
+Our staff is required to attend monthly trainings on social justice issues, and our Diversity, Equity, and Inclusion Initiatives have been several years in progress with paid audits from Indigenous and Black herbalists.
 We’re in the process of updating the course curriculum to include discussions on systemic racism and other forms of discrimination, especially as it relates to health and healing.

 THE IMPORTANCE OF DISCUSSING RACISM IN HERBAL EDUCATION AND PRACTICE

 If you truly wish to practice holistic herbalism, it’s not enough to limit your approach to matching herbs with a person’s constitution and health challenges.
 None of us lives in a vacuum.
 Health is affected by societal stress, including systemic racism, which is pervasive, institutionalized, and highly invasive.
 Racism is a disease, an invasive social construct that has spread throughout society and infected nearly every aspect of life in this nation, from education, business, government, health care, the judicial system, and law enforcement.
 It’s also crucial to learn about the Black and Indigenous healers, who have made vast contributions to western herbalism but have been underrepresented in mainstream herbal history and literature.
-In the United States, the sizable Black herbal community has not been represented in White-led herbal spaces (schools, conferences, publications, and organizations).
+In the United States, the sizable Black herbal community has not been represented in white-led herbal spaces (schools, conferences, publications, and organizations).
 Ours included.
 Here are a few to follow and support.

 The high rate of police violence against Black people is an obvious example of how racism affects health (and the right to live!).
 Here’s more info on police violence.
-Another example: Black birthing parents are three-to-four times more likely to experience a pregnancy-related death than White parents.
-Here are more examples of health disparities among Black folks versus White folks.
+Another example: Black birthing parents are three-to-four times more likely to experience a pregnancy-related death than white parents.
+Here are more examples of health disparities among Black folks versus white folks.